simsam8/inf265_project3/report.md

     \usepackage{caption}
     \usepackage{subcaption}
 ---
 # Introduction
-This report aims to explain our approach and design choices for defining, training and evaluating sequence models for the tasks of  and object detection.
+This report aims to explain our approach and design choices for defining, training and evaluating sequence models for three language modelling tasks.
 Additionally, we will discuss the performance of our models and evaluate our implementations.

 For general information and setup guidance, please refer to the [README](README.md).

-### Contributions
+## Contributions
 There is some overlap, but here is a general overview of what each project member contributed with:

-- **Simon Vedaa**: Model architecture, loss functions, preprocessing, model training and selection, plotting, documentation and project report
+- **Simon Vedaa**: Word embedding and conjugation modelling, loss functions, preprocessing, model training, evaluation and selection, plotting, documentation and project report
-- **Sebastion Røkholt**: Performance metrics, training loop, documentation and project report
+- **Sebastion Røkholt**: Generation modelling, beam search, model evaluation, code documentation and report

 \newpage

-# Embedding
+# Task 1: Word embeddings

 ## Approach and design choices